BitFlaker/lucidsourcekit/README.md

 This application requires an Android device with **at least Android 7.0 (Nougat)** or newer.

-## Roadmap
-If you would like to take a look at the current plans for new features and improvements, check out the [Roadmap](https://github.com/BitFlaker/lucidsourcekit/blob/main/ROADMAP.md)

 ## Issues
 There is a list of [Known Issues](https://github.com/BitFlaker/lucidsourcekit/issues) (bugs, feature suggestions or other issues).